Putin orders all Russians abroad to return home as he prepares for World War III - Tribune

-RUSSIA is ordering all of its officials to fly home any relatives living abroad amid rising tensions over the prospect of a new world war, it’s been claimed.
+RUSSIA is ordering all of its officials to fly home any relatives living abroad amid rising tensions over the prospect of a new world war, The Sun, London reports.

 Politicians and high-ranking figures are said to have received a high-level warning from tough guy president Vladimir Putin, according to local media.

-The reported call to return to the Motherland – which comes after Putin suddenly cancelled a visit to France – applies to all state employees.
+The reported call to return to the Motherland, which comes after Putin suddenly cancelled a visit to France, according to Sun, applies to all state employees.

 Workers were reportedly told to pull their children out of school immediately, reports the Daily Star.